 When we think of Mexico, our thoughts also turn to a spicy salsa.
 Pick a flavoursome salsa verde to go with a grilled steak and you’ll easily add a splash of Central American flair to a feast.
-Pair this with a glass of our Zinfandel or a drop of Cabernet Sauvignon.
+Pair this with a glass of our Pinot or a drop of Cabernet Sauvignon.

 Cuisine tips: The marvellous menu right across the Mediterranean is every bit as delightful as its incredible weather.

 Super seafood dishes are served throughout the whole region – so consider a fish dish to embrace the food you know and love here.
 Dark Horse’s Chardonnay has a smooth and caramelly consistency that sits well beside any seafood dish.
 Why not pair it with seared scallops and roasted red pepper relish on a hot night?

 There’s great variety across the region.
 Take a leaf out of Tunisia’s book and discover the full-bodied flavours and fiery spices from the North African side of the Mediterranean.

 Give a traditional spicy harissa lamb dish a bit of a twist by transforming it into a lamb meatball sub with polenta.

 Dress your dining table and place a platter of subs in the centre, inviting everyone to dig in!
 This is another dish that will benefit from being paired with our Cabernet Sauvignon, with its burst of black fruit flavours.

 Cuisine tips: It may be part of the Mediterranean, but Greece’s rich culinary heritage deserve a section all of its own here.